paradigma-cl/unreplaceableDigitalID/README.md

 For the use of web applications, it requires the use of a browser wallet software plugin, that has access to the private key directly or using a hardware device.

 At present in the Stacks ecosystem, there are two browser wallet software available.
 One is the Hiro Wallet (https://wallet.hiro.so/) for desktop PC’s, and Xverse Wallet (https://www.xverse.app/) for mobile devices.

-### 4. Definition of a public accessible digital app’s profile, and user’s profile
-The Stacks zone files have the capabilities, and the tools to define the profiles for the application itself, and each of its users, depending on the application to identify its subjects, in a decentralized way using the Internet.

-The W3C (https://www.w3.org) recommends Decentralized identifiers (DIDs), as a new type of identifier that enables verifiable, decentralized digital identity.
-A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides to identify.
-In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
-DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.
-Each DID document can express cryptographic material, verification methods, or services, which provide a set of mechanisms enabling a DID controller to prove control of the DID.

-The DIDs for a person for example, are expressed through a name and an image, sometimes a description, background image, url, email, password signature, etc. The visual and textual representation of an account, helps users to better recognize their own accounts, from the accounts of other users.
-Stacks has a long history of Decentralized Identifiers (DIDs) as they introduced human readable names for bitcoin addresses when the project started as “One Name” back in 2014.

-The Stacks public DIDs is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
-These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard (https://schema.org), like the person object (https://schema.org/Person).

-#### 4.1 BNS and DID Standards
-BNS names can be compliant with the emerging Decentralized Identity Foundation (identity.foundation) protocol specification for decentralized identifiers (DIDs), and the W3C foundation.
-These initiatives define mechanisms by which an End-User can leverage an open provider to release identity information (such as authentication and claims) to a Relying Party which can act on that information.

-Each name in BNS has an associated DID.
-The DID format for BNS is:
-•	did:stack:v2:{address}-{index}
-•	did:btc-addr:{address}-{index}

-Where:
-•	{address} is an on-chain public key hash (for example a Stacks or Bitcoin address).
-•	{index} refers to the nth name this address created.

 #### 4.2 Using the Internet domain names to verify decentralized domain and subdomain names
 To incentivize mass adoption of DIDs, one initial strategy is to link both Internet Domain Names to DIDs, both referring to each other, in the BNS zone file a reference to a web server, and in the Internet domain server referring to the respective DID.
 Mixing a centralized domain names with the decentralized domain names.
 For example, the Internet domain name XCK.app refers to the Stacks DID XCK.app, and both are owned by the same controller.
 In this case, the controller should be the dapp.